 Pub Shirt Club Collection

-This Month: The Olde Ship
+The Olde Ship

-This month’s pub is the Old Ship, established in 1796 in Arklow, County Wicklow in the southeast of Ireland.
+June’s pub is the Old Ship, established in 1796 in Arklow, County Wicklow in the southeast of Ireland.
 Full of nautical memorabilia, the interior of this friendly pub resembles the hull of an old sailing ship – a tribute to the history of the town.
 Arklow was formerly one of the busiest ports in Ireland and was a renowned center for boat building and sea fishing.
 The welcoming staff will make you feel right at home, and the pub boasts hearty portions of home-cooked food.
 You’ll be happy to know you can order a full Irish breakfast all day long, and they always serve up a proper pint on Guinness.
 The Old Ship is a great place to watch sports, catch some live music on the weekends, or to mingle with the great mix of locals and visitors.
 If you visit The Old Ship you’ll be well looked after, and will quickly understand their guarantee of good food, good drink, and good craic.

 The Blind Piper